Skip to Main Content

 - FAQ & Knowledgebase

-Compare a on the same topic (i.e. an artist of your choosing).
+You'll compare a scholarly article to a popular source on the same topic (i.e. an artist of your choosing) in a post to the D2L discussion board.
 How in depth is the information?
 What tone do they use?
-What sources are provided? scholarly article to a popular source
+What sources are provided?

 Skills to Flex:

-- Know the distinction between popular and scholarly sources of information
+- Recognize the visual and substantive differences between popular and scholarly sources of information

 You'll be assembling a list of resources to help out other people trying to research your artist, using a mix of scholarly and popular sources.
 Each one should be cited and include an explanation of how that source will be helpful.